dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 **Answer: ** `b / np.sqrt(c)`

-Note that we can use the central limit theorem for this problem which states that the STD of the sample distribution is equal to `(population STD) / np.sqrt(sample size)`.
-Since our sample is also the population in this case, we can plug our variables in to see that `b / np.sqrt(c)` is our answer.
+Note that we can use the Central Limit Theorem for this problem which states that the standard deviation (SD) of the distribution of sample means is equal to `(population SD) / np.sqrt(sample size)`.
+Since the SD of the sample is also the SD of the population in this case, we can plug our variables in to see that `b / np.sqrt(c)` is the answer.

 <average>91</average>